amazon-science/LatticeAlgorithms.jl/examples/papers/Exploring_the_quantum_capacity_of_a_Gaussian_random_displacement_channel_using_GKP_codes_and_maximum_likelihood_decoding/README.md

-In this folder, we provide the code to reproduce the results from the paper [Exploring the quantum capacity of a Gaussian random displacement channel using
-Gottesman-Kitaev-Preskill codes and maximum likelihood decoding ](tbd).
+In this folder, we provide the code to reproduce the results from the paper [Exploring the quantum capacity of a Gaussian random displacement channel using Gottesman-Kitaev-Preskill codes and maximum likelihood decoding](https://arxiv.org/abs/2411.04277).

 1. The data used in the paper can be found in the `data/` folder.